The Hubble Tension resolved by the DESI Baryon Acoustic Oscillations Measurements: The evidence of evolving dark energy

 \section{The evidence of evolving dark energy}

 We systematically analyze the potential impacts of various factors on our fitting procedure.
 To avoid potential biases introduced by joint analysis, we conduct independent analyses on each sub-sample.
 For individual subsamples, due to their limited constraining power, we have to adjust the redshift binning scheme to achieve stronger constraints.
-For the DESI DR2 BAO measurements, we group the data according to its coverage, with the following redshift bin intervals $z_i = 0.4, 0.6, 0.8$ and $4.2$.
+For the DESI DR2 BAO measurements, we group the data according to its coverage, with the following upper boundaries at $z_i = 0.4, 0.6, 0.8$ and $4.2$.
 We adopt four redshift bins in the range $0<z<4.2$, which is similar to the binning scheme for different tracers as in the DESI DR2 BAO measurements \citep{DESI_DR2}.
-The best-fit $w_i$ shows a descending trend with redshift.
+The best-fit result of $w_i$ is shown in the fourth column of the Table \ref{T} and the panel (a) in the Figure \ref{F_w_D+P}, which shows a descending trend with redshift.
 The result exhibits a consistent descending trend, regardless of whether the sound horizon scale is calibrated with or without CMB data.
 We also test the descending trend using two SNe Ia samples, such as Panthon plus \citep{Scolnic2022} and DESY5 \citep{DESCollaboration2024}.
 Both the two samples give a similar descending trend.
+The constraints on $w(z)$ from Pantheon plus sample are shown in panel (b) of Figure \ref{F_w_D+P}.
+The upper boundaries are set as $z_i = 0.2, 0.4, 0.6$ and $2.4$.
+The DESY5 results are similar to those from Pantheon plus, so we omit them here for brevity.
 We attempt to let $\Omega_m$ vary freely, but this approach failed to provide effective constraints on $w(z)$ at high redshifts.
 Consequently, we adopt a fixed prior range for $\Omega_m$, derived from CMB data \citep{Planck_2020}.
 We test different values of $\Omega_m$.
 The results show that while $\Omega_m$ affects the absolute values of the fitted $w(z)$, it does not alter the evolutionary trend.
 The values from different datasets (BAO and SNe Ia) are consistent within 1$\sigma$ confidence level.
 Therefore, the descending trend of $w(z)$ is robust from DESI DR2 BAO measurements and SNe Ia.